 Testing via RespondusTM Monitor

 Access to examinations will be through RespondusTM Lockdown Browser and will be video recorded via RespondusTM Monitor [See Other Required Materials for a list of needed equipment].
 Use of another electronic device is prohibited.
-They will be single attempt with no use of textbook, notes, or other assistance.

 Assignment Submission